orchid00/ReproducibleResearchThings/PITCHME.md

 ---

 **Note:**
 While Computer security isn't really about reproducibility, it is important to preserve what makes your research reproducible.
-The highlight point is encrypting hard drives.
+The highlight point is encrypting your data storage.

 ---
 Unsuring that your computer and network are secured means that you have far less a chance of a data breach, loss or hack.